Guide

 he can't refuse.

 The simplicity of SRT is its strength.
-There is no complicated markup, no binary encoding, nothing proprietary.
+No complicated markup, no binary encoding, nothing proprietary.
 Any program that reads text can read an SRT file.

 Where SRT files are used